 Kenya - Interest Rate

-At its recent meeting held on 30 July, the Monetary Policy Committee (MPC) of Kenya’s Central Bank cut the Central Bank Rate (CBR) to 9.00% after the rate was held at 9.50% at its last meeting in May.
-The Bank’s decision largely came as a surprise to market analysts.
+At its latest meeting held on 25 September, the Monetary Policy Committee (MPC) of Kenya’s Central Bank decided to keep the Central Bank Rate (CBR) steady at 9.00%.
+The Bank’s decision was in line with market expectations.

 Kenya - Interest Rate Data

 |Policy Interest Rate (%)||8.50||8.50||11.50||10.00||10.00|

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.